Chapter 19:

 Clovis hastily retrieves 2 small pieces of slate and a piece of what looks like chalk from a cluttered shelf, seemingly oblivious to my ongoing internal struggles.

 She draws a simple circle on the slate.
 "This is a conduit circle, they prevent written spells from bleeding out or becoming unstable.
-I am using slate because it works really well with light spells."
+I am using slate because it works well with light spells."

 The chalk moves along the slate as if it were an additional digit to her hand.